willp240/rat-container/README.md

 3. Instructions to install Singularity can be found [here.](https://github.com/sylabs/singularity/blob/master/INSTALL.md) For Docker, instructions for each platform can be found [here.](https://docs.docker.com/install/#supported-platforms)

-4. The default image is based on Scientific Linux 7, but there is an SL6 build included if RAT needs to be built in an SL6 environment (for example, pushing a new RAT release to cvmfs requires both an SL6 and SL7 build).

 # To download the pre-built container
 **If on a shared system/cluster**, Singularity should be available so use the following command to obtain the latest version of the container:

 For SL7:
 `singularity pull --name snoing.sif docker://jamierajewski/snoing-2.0:latest`

-For SL6:
-`singularity pull --name snoing.sif docker://jamierajewski/snoing-2.0:sl6`

 At the moment, certain clusters (like Cedar) have firewall rules preventing access to SingularityHub.
 This can make it difficult to use unless someone pulls the image locally first, then copies it to a shared location on the cluster.